nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

     * **`delete 3`** : deletes the task with TaskID 3 shown in the current list
     * **`exit`** : exits the app

-10. Refer to the [Features](https://github.com/CS2103JAN2017-W15-B4/main/blob/master/docs/UserGuide.md#features) section below for details of each command or just checkout the [Cheatsheet](#4-command-summary) section.
+10. Refer to the [Features](https://github.com/CS2103JAN2017-W15-B4/main/blob/master/docs/UserGuide.md#features) section below for details of each command or just check out the [Cheatsheet](#4-command-summary) section.

 **[⬆ back to top](#table-of-contents)**